Veterinary Internal Medicine

-Dr. Donovan is a board certified specialist in small animal internal medicine.
-She received her degree in veterinary medicine from Tufts University in 2004.
-Having a strong interest in the pursuit of an internal medicine residency, she entered and completed a one-year internship in small animal medicine and surgery at Angel Memorial Animal Hospital in Boston, Massachusetts.
-The completion of her internship leads to acceptance into a residency program in small animal internal medicine and a return to Tufts University.
+Dr. Donovan is a board-certified specialist in small animal internal medicine.
+She received her degree in veterinary medicine from Tufts University in 2004, completed a one-year internship in small animal medicine and surgery at Angel Memorial Animal Hospital in Boston, Massachusetts, in 2005, and was accepted into a residency program in small animal internal medicine at Tufts University in 2005.
 In 2008, Dr. Donovan completed her residency and passed the certification to become board certified in internal medicine.

 Following the completion of her residency, Dr. Donovan worked as a clinical professor until 2010 at Auburn University.
 Since her academic appointment, she has been in private practice in Seattle, WA, Burlington, VT, and Portland, OR.

-Dr. Donovan lives with her husband and their three dogs and two cats.
+Dr. Donovan lives with her husband and their two cats.
 She enjoys hiking and biking in her spare time.

 Types of Cases

 Diabetes Mellitus/ Diabetes Insipitus